daffainfo/ctf-writeup/picoCTF 2023/SOAP/README.md

 > The web project was rushed and no security assessment was done.
 Can you read the /etc/passwd file?

 ## About the Challenge
-We have been given a simple website, here is the preview of the website
+We were given a simple website, here is the preview of the website

 ![preview](images/preview.png)